 The applicant has an opportunity to provide more information to help the Division understand the services they are proposing to provide.
+Submission of supporting documentation is not required, this submission is optional.
 Some example of supporting documentation are:

-- o An organizational chart identifying the personnel who will be assigned to work on this project. - A description of how the applicant will staff the project, including the name, resume and qualifications of each of the proposed team members. - Sustainability (Steps taken to ensure future successes or continuing the project beyond the awarded period, e.g. future financial support, staff requirements, continued community contribution). - Resolution of Challenges: an analysis of the project's risk and limitations, including how these factors will be addressed or minimized. (regulatory, environmental or other constraints) - Line Item Budget and Budget Narrative.
-Every item that appears in the budget should be explained clearly, so the evaluator/ reviewer will understand it. - Accomplishments of the agency.
+- An organizational chart identifying the personnel who will be assigned to work on this project. - A description of how the applicant will staff the project, including the name, resume and qualifications of each of the proposed team members. - Sustainability (Steps taken to ensure future successes or continuing the project beyond the awarded period, e.g. future financial support, staff requirements, continued community contribution). - Resolution of Challenges: an analysis of the project's risk and limitations, including how these factors will be addressed or minimized. (regulatory, environmental or other constraints) - Accomplishments of the agency.